 EQ800: Foundations of Equine Acupressure – Level 1

 Participants in this foundation course are trained in the theory, concepts and practice of acupressure and Shiatsu massage as it pertains to the equine body.
-You will learn more than just how to press points to relieve symptoms; you will gain insight into health, behavior and performance of the horse through the lens of Classical Chinese Medicine.
+You will learn more than just how to press points to address symptoms; you will gain insight into health, behavior and performance of the horse through the lens of Classical Chinese Medicine.
 You will also gain an understanding of how to design a customized wellness program for your equine clients using the Five Element theory.

 The subject matter for this course is presented in a variety of mediums.
 The Pre-Course Distance Study is self-paced and is presented via videos, course manuals and point location diagrams.
 The live Pre-Course Online Meetings will take place over one weekend (recorded for those unable to attend live) and are designed to expand on the concepts learned during the Distance Study.
 The classroom lectures (incorporating visual presentations, illustrations, videos, bones and specimens) will prepare the student for the hands-on practical labs.
 The practical exercises will be done in pairs on the horse, directly following the lectures in order to incorporate the techniques discussed.
 After the course, participants will have a final live online meeting to discuss casework and implementation of the Five Elements protocol.

 The onsite portion of this course runs from 9:00am-5:00pm daily with 30 minutes for lunch and 2.5 hours of evening studies.